waldo1001/crs-al-language-extension/README.md

 * twebservice.. - 2 snippets
 * tpermission.. - 3 snippets

-#### Copy of all the default AL snippets
-This extension includes an improved version of all the al snippets.
-So it's possible to disable the default al snippets in the settings, and enable the snippets from this extension.
+This extension includes an (what I believe) improved version of all the al snippets that come default with the AL Language Extension from Microsoft.
+It's possible to disable the default al snippets in the settings, and enable the snippets from this extension.
 It's also possible to just enable both, or disable the CRS ones.
 For this, check the "Extension Settings" section below.

 ## Requirements
 if all is well, these dependencies will be installed automagically: